tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-try-tango.rst

 To proper setup the **Tango Starter daemon**, create the file in the `/etc/init.d/tango-starter`, containing :ref:`tango_starter<tango_starter_daemon>`.
 Starter daemon similar like the Tango DB service uses the TANGO_HOST variables to create a connection with a database.
 The second setting equals the system user, used to start the daemon.
-The variables informing about this user are setup in the `/etc/sysconfig/tango-starter` file:
+The variables informing about this user are configured in the `/etc/sysconfig/tango-starter` file:

 .. code-block:: console